Brivy/NotesForExams/Azure Developer Associate/Practice exam stuff.md

       - `StartCreateCertificateAsync`.
 Creates a new certificate, but does not retrieve an existing one.
       - `UpdateCertificatePolicyAsync`.
 Updates the policy of the specified certificate.
     - References: [Quickstart: Azure Key Vault certificate client library for .NET (SDK v4)](https://docs.microsoft.com/en-us/azure/key-vault/certificates/quick-create-net), [CertificateClient.GetCertificateAsync(String, CancellationToken) Method](https://docs.microsoft.com/en-us/dotnet/api/azure.security.keyvault.certificates.certificateclient.getcertificateasync?view=azure-dotnet), [CertificateClient.GetCertificatePolicyAsync(String, CancellationToken) Method](https://docs.microsoft.com/en-us/dotnet/api/azure.security.keyvault.certificates.certificateclient.getcertificatepolicyasync?view=azure-dotnet), [CertificateClient.StartCreateCertificateAsync(String, CertificatePolicy, Nullable<Boolean>, IDictionary<String,String>, CancellationToken) Method](https://docs.microsoft.com/en-us/dotnet/api/azure.security.keyvault.certificates.certificateclient.startcreatecertificateasync?view=azure-dotnet), [CertificateClient.UpdateCertificatePolicyAsync(String, CertificatePolicy, CancellationToken) Method](https://docs.microsoft.com/en-us/dotnet/api/azure.security.keyvault.certificates.certificateclient.updatecertificatepolicyasync?view=azure-dotnet)

+## Connect to and consume Azure services and third-party services

-22. Regulate a web app that has access to Microsoft Graph that accesses Microsoft 365 core services.
+1. Regulate a web app that has access to Microsoft Graph that accesses Microsoft 365 core services.
     - You should leave the constraint that will handle this empty.
 This is because you don't need to do it as constraint will be automatically locked on the resources owned by the signed-in user.
     - Other options were:
       - *Use the All constraint*.
 This will enable operations on all the specified types.
       - *Use the AppFolder constraint*.
 This permission is used in the `Files.ReadWrite.AppFolder` permission to read, create, update and delete files in the OneDrive application folder.
       - *Use the Shared constraint*.
 This will enable operations on the resources shared by other users with the signed-in user, like contacts or calenders in Outlook.
     - References: [Microsoft Graph auth overview](https://docs.microsoft.com/en-us/graph/auth/), [Microsoft Graph permissions reference](https://docs.microsoft.com/en-us/graph/permissions-reference)
-23. Create a Microsoft Graph API query to retrieve a photo of each signed-in user.
+2. Create a Microsoft Graph API query to retrieve a photo of each signed-in user.
     - The query should look like this: `GET https://graph.microsoft.com/v1.0/me/photo/$value`.
 This query consists out of several parts:
       - First, we should use the `graph.microsoft.com`.
 This is the web address of the Microsoft Graph API service.
       - Then we should use the `/me` endpoint, because it used the delegated permission of the signed-in user.